hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="ContractGetInfoResponse.ContractInfo"></a>

 ### ContractGetInfoResponse.ContractInfo
- Response when the client sends the node ContractGetInfoQuery

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |